 Axis has chosen this combined method because of its versatility.
-The Axis feature electronic image stabilization (EIS) is a hybrid method, where advanced gyroscopes together with optimized algorithms make a robust and reliable system.
+The Axis feature electronic image stabilization (EIS) includes advanced gyroscopes and optimized algorithms that work together to make a robust and reliable system.
 The system is designed to cover a wide band of frequencies as well as coping with high and low amplitudes.
 Even in poor lighting environments, EIS performs very well since it relies on gyroscopic information, rather than video content, for motion calculations.
 For the same reason, EIS can always distinguish between physically induced vibrations and perceived motion caused by passing objects.
+Optical image stabilization (OIS) also works well in low light environments.